 Note: $50 travel fee is added if the location is more than 30 miles from Arlington, WA.
 Checks are preferable when booking a presentation.
 If a credit card is used, we will add a 5% processing fee.

 All of the birds of prey shown here are permanent residents at the center.
 While our mission is Rescue, Rehabilitate, Release - sometimes birds are not suitable for release.
 Discussions and decisions are made in cooperation with USFWS (United States Fish and Wildlife Service) and if it is determined that a bird could become part of a glove-trained or static display, these birds may be placed with our facility or another similar program elsewhere in the country.
 Meet the feathered members of Sarvey's Educational Team and learn a bit more why they are here and when they came to us.

-Not all of the birds are available for every educational presentation.
-All of our handlers are volunteers, so their availability and the temperament of each bird on the day of a presentation is a factor in the decision as to which birds will be shared.
+Note: Our Raptor Program Coordinator works with our team of volunteer handlers, so their availability and the temperament of each bird on the day of a presentation is a factor in the decision as to which birds will be shared.